Thursday, December 16, 2004

 Yes, the best cooking is done inside your wood stove!

 --Most often the exhaust pipe goes out the back of the stove but when you look inside the firebox you don't see it.
 This is because there is a diagonal plate of steel which is lowest in the back of the fire box and ends somewhere toward the middle of the firebox.
 I don't know the exact reason for this baffle but I suspect that it forces the flame to circulate inside of the stove rather than heading strait for the exit pipe.
 If the flame spends more time in your stove and less heading up the chimney, it gives off more heat.
 I point out this baffle since we used it to help us cook inside the stove.
 We would hang our food on skewers and hooks suspended from the upper lip of the baffle.
-If your stove doesn't have quite this design, I am sure that you will be able to improvise something which does the same thing--this is
+If your stove doesn't have quite this design, I am sure that you will be able to improvise something which does the same thing--this is not rocket science.

 You can cook steaks, chops, sausage, whole or pieces of chicken and small roasts by just hanging them up inside the wood stove.